MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The bot object contains the conversational reasoning or logic for a turn and exposes a turn handler.
 The SDK provides a few ways to organize the bot logic.

-- Use an _activity handler_ and implement handlers for each activity type or sub-type your bot will recognize and react to.
-See [about activity handlers](bot-activity-handler-concept.md) for more information.
+- Use an [activity handler](bot-activity-handler-concept.md) and implement handlers for each activity type or sub-type your bot will recognize and react to.
-- Use the _Teams activity handler_ to create bots that can connect to the Teams channel.
+- Use a [Teams activity handler](bot-builder-basics-teams.md) to create bots that can connect to the Teams channel.
 (The Teams channel requires the bot to handle some channel-specific behavior.)
-See [how bots for Microsoft Teams work](bot-builder-basics-teams.md) for more information.
-- Use dialogs to manage a long-running conversation with the user.
+- Use the [dialogs library](bot-builder-concept-dialog.md) to manage a long-running conversation with the user:
   - Use an activity handler and a _component dialog_ for a sequential conversational model.
     See [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) for more information.
-  - Use a _dialog manager_ and an _adaptive dialog_ for a flexible conversational model that can handle a wider range of user interaction.
-    Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first.
+  - Use a _dialog manager_ and an _adaptive dialog_ for a flexible conversational model that can handle a wider range of user interaction. <!-- Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first. -->
     See the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) for more information.
 - Implement your own bot class and provide your own logic for handling each turn.
+See how to [create your own prompts to gather user input](bot-builder-primitive-prompts.md) for an example of what this might look like.

 ### The bot adapter